 I personally like to chop all vegetables into very fine pieces, although the original recipe calls for them to be grated using a vegetable grater.
 I currently don’t own a vegetable grater but do remember my Mom using one to make this recipe.
 If you are chopping the hot peppers – be sure to wear gloves as the juice from the hot peppers will stick to your hands – and trust me – it stings if not washed thoroughly right away.
-I found just using dish washing soap worked quite well.
+I found just using dishwashing soap worked quite well.
 This blends the peppers together nicely too.

-This tomato chill sauce is a great accompaniment to scrambled eggs, as a relish for cheese trays, hamburgers and hot dogs, a classic Canadian tortiere, roast beef, and a variety sandwiches.
+This tomato chill sauce is a great accompaniment to scrambled eggs, as a relish for cheese trays, hamburgers and hot dogs, a classic Canadian tourtiere, roast beef, and a variety of sandwiches.
 Whatever you want to put it on really!

 Once the mixture has simmered for a couple of hours or so, let cool.
 If you like a slightly less chunky recipe, you can also use a hand blender to slightly purée.
 While cooling I usually prepare the mason jars as outlined below.
 The jars are filled and processed following a traditional water bath method to ensure the mixture is packed hot and then sealed for at least 10 minutes.
 Once sealed you will want to store in a cool dark location.